Josko/aura-bot/README.md

 -----

 You will need the [Boost](http://www.boost.org/users/download/) libraries.
-Specifically boost date-time, system and filesystemV2.
+Specifically boost date-time, system and filesystem.

 ### Windows